ZacharyLane1204/SNe-JLA-Pantheon-Analysis/README.md

 This code requires the Multinest module (arXiv:0809.3437) and the Python interface PyMultinest to be installed ()

-JLA dataset and covariance matrices used in this analysis can be downloaded from http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/A+A/568/A22 and http://supernovae.in2p3.fr/sdss_snls_jla/covmat_v6.tgz.
+JLA dataset and covariance matrices used in this analysis can be downloaded from: http://cdsarc.u-strasbg.fr/viz-bin/qcat?J/A+A/568/A22 and http://supernovae.in2p3.fr/sdss_snls_jla/covmat_v6.tgz.

-Pantheon dataset used in this analysis can be downloaded from
+Pantheon dataset used in this analysis can be downloaded from:

-Pantheon+ dataset used in this analysis can be downloaded from
+Pantheon+ dataset used in this analysis can be downloaded from:

 https://github.com/PantheonPlusSH0ES/DataRelease/blob/main/Pantheon%2B_Data/4_DISTANCES_AND_COVAR/Pantheon%2BSH0ES.dat